 20 Accessible Description, Figure 6: This table describes Anthesis' modelling of emissions reductions scenarios for land use, land use change and forestry.
 The interventions are classified as medium or high.
 The first intervention is changing grassland to woodland.
 In the medium scenario this is linked to a reduction of 388 tons of carbon dioxide per year.
-In the high scenario this is linked to a reduction of 969 tons per year.
-The second intervention is reducing the consumption of beef, dairy and lamb.
+In the high scenario this is linked to a reduction is reducing the consumption of beef, dairy and lamb.
 In the medium scenario this results in a reduction of 49,313 tons per year.
 In the high scenario this results in a reduction of 125,710 tons per year.